gazdagergo/free-table/README.md

 # Free Table

-Fully customisable react table with the ablity to implement your own data manipulation or ui-representation features.
+Fully customisable react table with the ablity to implement your own data manipulation or ui.
+You can change anything in representation layer or introduce new data manipulation features without loosing the built-in functionalities.

 ## Installation